 Students are able to apply for the ISEP Exchange or ISEP Direct program.
 The major different between these two programs is how fees are structure.
 On the ISEP Exchange program students pay Appalachian tuition and fees plus the ISEP Full Exchange Fee.
 On the ISEP Direct program students will be billed the ISEP Direct program fee.
 Non-resident students should check to see if the ISEP Direct cost will be less than Appalachian out of state tuition rates.
-Students looking at ISEP Direct options should also consider applying as a fee paying applicant on our New Zealand Ara program.

 - Fall Semester: Mid July to Early November (Session II in New Zealand)

 - Spring Semester: Late February to Late June (Session I in New Zealand)

 Students on the NMIT program will stay at university arranged housing, either student apartments or a homestay.